noodleslove/nextjs-blog/data/blog/blockchain-in-go-1.md

 }
 ```

-Timestamp is the current timestamp (when the block is created), Data is the actual
+`Timestamp` is the current timestamp (when the block is created), `Data` is the actual
-valuable information containing in the block, PrevBlockHash stores the hash of the
+valuable information containing in the block, `PrevBlockHash` stores the hash of the
-previous block, and Hash is the hash of the block.
+previous block, and `Hash` is the hash of the block.
 In Bitcoint specification
 Timestamp, PrevBlockHash, and Hash are block headers, which form a separate data
 structure, and transactions (Data in our case) is a separate data structure.
 So
 we're mixing them here for simplicity.

-So how do we calculate the hashes?
-The way hashes are calculates is very important
+So, how do we compute hashes?
+The method by which hashes are calculated is a
-feature of blockchain, and it's this feature that makes blockchain secure.
-The thing
+critical component of blockchain, and it is this property that makes blockchain
-is that calculating a hash is a computationally difficult operation, it takes some
+secure.
+The problem is that computing a hash is a computationally demanding activity
-time even on fast computers (that's why people buy powerful GPUs to mine Bitcoin).
+that takes time even on fast computers (which is why people buy powerful GPUs to
-This is an intentional architectural design, which makes adding new blocks
+mine Bitcoin).
+This is a purposeful architectural style that makes adding new blocks
-difficult, thus preventing their modification after they're added.
-We'll discuss and
+difficult, prohibiting them from being modified after they are added.

-implement this mechanism in a future article.
+For now, we'll just take block fields, concatenate them, and calculate a SHA-256

-For now, we'll just take block fields, concatenate them, and calculate a SHA-256 hash on the concatenated combination.
+hash on the concatenated combination.
 Let's do this in SetHash method:

 ```go
 func (b *Block) SetHash() {